icopy-site/awesome/docs/awesome/awesome-neuroscience.md

 ### Ebooks
 - [Neuroscience Online](http://nba.uth.tmc.edu/neuroscience/m/index.htm) - Open-access electronic textbook and interactive courseware covering neuroscience in depth.
 Provided by the Department of Neurobiology and Anantomy at the University of Texas Medical School at Houston.
 - [Computational Cognitive Neuroscience](https://grey.colorado.edu/CompCogNeuro/index.php/CCNBook/Main) - Text which provides an in-depth introduction to the main ideas in the computational cognitive neuroscience, a field which aims to understand the brain by using biologically based computational models.
-- [Neuronal Dynamics](https://github.com/analyticalmonk/awesome-neuroscience/blob/master/https://neuronaldynamics.epfl.ch) - Open-access electronic textbook that covers computational and theoretical neuroscience.
-Provided by École Polytechnique Fédérale de Lausanne (https://github.com/analyticalmonk/awesome-neuroscience/blob/master/EPFL).
+- [Neuronal Dynamics](https://neuronaldynamics.epfl.ch) - Open-access electronic textbook that covers computational and theoretical neuroscience.
+Provided by École Polytechnique Fédérale de Lausanne (EPFL).

 ### Blogs